ThisIsHai/dopaminbot/README.md

 # DOPAMIN BOT

-Dopamin now Has Bern archived by justClizz because it will be temporarily suspended.
+Dopamin now Has Bern archived by justClizz because it will be temporarily stopped.
 Thank you!